 Collaborating with educational websites to guest post on language learning strategies and linking back to your SaaS solution.

-Step 13: Gather user feedback
+Step 13: Gather User Feedback

 Imagine your SaaS website as a canvas, and user feedback as the paint that enhances its beauty.
 Just as an artist seeks feedback to refine their masterpiece, you must actively encourage users to share their thoughts and experiences.